-The MGEQ1C064 is AEC-Q100 Grade 2 qualified, which can be operating within -40°C to 105°C operating temperature, 2.4V ~ 5.5V operating voltage and LIN interface for robust communication.
-It is a single-chip microcontroller based on a high performance 1-T architecture 80C51 CPU that executes instructions in 1~7 clock cycles (about 6~7 times the rate of a standard 8051 device), and has an 8051 compatible instruction set.
-Therefore at the same performance as the standard 8051, the MGEQ1C064 can operate at a much lower speed and thereby greatly reduce the power consumption.
+The MG82F6D64/32 is a single-chip microcontroller based on a high performance 1-T architecture 80C51 CPU that executes instructions in 1~7 clock cycles (about 6~7 times the rate of a standard 8051 device), and has an 8051 compatible instruction set.
+Therefore at the same performance as the standard 8051, the MG82F6D64/32 can operate at a much lower speed and thereby greatly reduce the power consumption.

-The MGEQ1C064 has 64K bytes of embedded Flash memory for code and data.
+The MG82F6D64/32 has 64K/32K bytes of embedded Flash memory for code and data.
 The Flash memory can be programmed either in serial writer mode (via ICP, In-Circuit Programming) or in In-System Programming mode.
 And, it also provides the In-Application Programming (IAP) capability.
 ICP and ISP allow the user to download new code without removing the microcontroller from the actual end product; IAP means that the device can write non-volatile data in the Flash memory while the application program is running.
 There needs no external high voltage for programming due to its built-in charge-pumping circuitry.

-The MGEQ1C064 retains all features of the standard 80C52 with 256 bytes of scratch-pad RAM, 4 external interrupts with High/Low trigger option, a multi-source 4-level interrupt controller, and five timer/counters.
-In addition, the MGEQ1C064 has 48 I/O port pins, one XRAM of 3840 bytes, 1.0M sps 12-bit ADC, five 16-bit timer, one 8-channel PCA with dead-time controlled PWM, one 8-bit SPI, three TWI/I2C (TWI0/I2C0, TWI1/I2C1 and STWI/ SI2C), keypad interrupt, three Analog Comparators, Watchdog Timer, Real-Time-Clock module, two Brown-out Detectors, an ECKI external clock input (P6.0), an on-chip crystal oscillator(shared with P6.0 and P6.1), an internal high precision oscillator (ILRCO) and four serial ports (UART0 ~ 3) which UART0 has enhanced serial function that facilitates multiprocessor communication, LIN bus mode and a speed improvement mechanism (X2/X4 mode).
+The MG82F6D64/32 retains all features of the standard 80C52 with 256 bytes of scratch-pad RAM, 4 external interrupts with High/Low trigger option, a multi-source 4-level interrupt controller, and five timer/counters.
+In addition, the MG82F6D64/32 has 59 I/O port pins, one XRAM of 3840/1792 bytes, 1.2M sps 12-bit ADC, five 16-bit timer, one 8-channel PCA with dead-time controlled PWM, one 8-bit SPI, three TWI/I2C (TWI0/I2C0, TWI1/I2C1 and STWI/SI2C), keypad interrupt, three Analog Comparators, Watchdog Timer, Real-Time-Clock module, two Brown-out Detectors, an ECKI external clock input (P6.0), an on-chip crystal oscillator(shared with P6.0 and P6.1), an internal high precision oscillator (IHRCO), an on-chip clock multiplier (CKM) to generate high speed clock source, an internal low speed RC oscillator (ILRCO) and four serial ports (UARTO ~ 3) which UARTO has enhanced serial function that facilitates multiprocessor communication, LIN bus mode and a speed improvement mechanism (X2/X4 mode).
 Support 3 different DMA transfer types, M2P (XRAM to Peripheral), P2M (Peripheral to XRAM) and P2P (Peripheral to Peripheral) to enhance transfer performance and reduce CPU loading.

-The MGEQ1C064 has multiple operating modes to reduce the power consumption: idle mode, power down mode, slow mode, sub-clock mode, RTC mode, watch mode and monitor mode.
+The MG82F6D64/32 has multiple operating modes to reduce the power consumption: idle mode, power down mode, slow mode, sub-clock mode, RTC mode, watch mode and monitor mode.
 In the Idle mode the CPU is frozen while the peripherals and the interrupt system are still operating.
 In the Power-Down mode the RAM and SFRs' value are saved and all other functions are inoperative; most importantly, in the Power-down mode the device can be waked up by many interrupt or reset sources.
 In slow mode, the user can further reduce the power consumption by using the 8-bit system clock pre-scaler to slow down the operating speed.
 Or select sub-clock mode which clock source is derived from internal low speed oscillator (ILRCO) for CPU to perform an ultra-low speed operation.
 The RTC module supports Real-Time-Clock function in all operating modes.
 In watch mode, it keeps WDT running in power-down or idle mode and resumes CPU as an auto-wakeup timer when WDT overflows.
-Monitor mode provides the Brown-Out detection in power down mode and resumes the specific detection level.
+Monitor mode provides the Brown-Out detection in power down mode and resumes CPU when chip VDD reaches the specific detection level.